atiq-cs/cpp/MFC/Templates/README.md

 ### Templates
 Two Templates extracted from VS 2022.
+In general, note,
+- use of `TRACE`

+To learn from this template,
+- There's a pointer to the Main Window
+- Shell Manager needs to be initialized
+- Requires activating "Windows Native" visual manager for enabling themes in MFC controls
+- Enabled registry entries for the App

 #### T01_Dlg
 A Basic Dialog Based Template with most features stripped down.